no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 tags, partition columns, data types, auto-generated version, etc..

 Then the data (currently only `.csv` files are supported) can be uploaded to the dataset.
 During the upload process, the service checks if the data matches the previously uploaded dataset schema definition and transforms it into `.parquet`.

-During upload, a data 'crawler' is started which looks at the persisted data and infers some metadata about it.
-Once the crawler has finished running (usually around 4-5 minutes) the data can be queried.
+The data can then be queried.

 The application can be used by both human and programmatic clients (see more below)